 There are umpteen touristy places to visit in Darjeeling and Gangtok.
 Boasting of surreal natural beauty and picturesque environs, both of these places are hot travel destinations for honeymooners, romantic couples, backpackers, family vacations and the like.
 Replete with a dense green forest cover, mighty hills in the backdrop and quaint mesmerizing valleys, these charming places to visit in Darjeeling and Gangtok attract a large tourist influx especially during the summers when people are looking to beat the heat in the mountains.
 With a plethora of options for trekking opportunities, laid back vacations, backpacking etc., these quaint and dainty places in Darjeeling and Gangtok are also equally popular among nature lovers, photography buffs, young couples, trekkers and adventure enthusiasts alike.
-Check from our elaborate list of places to visit in Darjeeling and Gangtok before you head off to your amazing vacay!

 Here is the list of 21 Places to Visit in Darjeeling and Gangtok for a Perfect Vacation

 Lying at an altitude of 2590 meters and a distance of 13 kilometres away from the Darjeeling, Tiger Hill is most famous for its splendid sights of the morning sunrise from where you can see the peaks of Kanchenjunga illuminate before the sun is seen at lower elevations.
 The magnificent view of snow - capped mountains sitting amidst cotton clouds attracts tourists to Tiger Hill from all over the country.
 Interestingly, this is also the summit of Ghoom, which is the highest railway station in the Darjeeling Himalayan Railway, a UNESCO World Heritage Site.